squadwe/squadwe-react-native-widget/README.md

 Feel free to send us feedback on [Twitter](https://twitter.com/squadweapp) or [file an issue](https://github.com/squadwe/squadwe-mobile-app/issues).

-If there's anything you'd like to chat about, please feel free to join our [Discord](https://discord.gg/cJXdrwS) chat!

 _Squadwe_ &copy; 2017-2022, Squadwe Inc - Released under the MIT License.